 Sam has always loved astronomy and the Night Sky, and helped with the Astronomy Club at his Junior School.
 When he left the teachers and parents gave him his own astronomical telescope as their way of saying “thank you” to him for all his work with the Astronomy Club.

 He uses it a lot.
-He has not yet made any new discoveries but he lives in hope: most comets are first detected by amateur astronomers and named after them (these days professional astronomers are looking for things far further away from the Earth and the Sun than comets) so perhaps one day there will be Sam’s Comet!
+He has not yet made any new discoveries but he lives in hope: many comets are first detected by amateur astronomers and named after them (these days most professional astronomers are looking for things far further away from the Earth and the Sun than comets) so perhaps one day there will be Sam’s Comet!
 But owning his own telescope does not stop him from looking at and telling all his friends about what you can see in the Night Sky without one - after all the telescope was not invented until 1608 so for at least six thousand years before that astronomers had had to manage without, and did so very well indeed.
 Even the great Nicolaus Copernicus (1473 - 1543) did not have a telescope!

 Often on a fine evening Sam and his friends sit outside and watch the sun set and the stars come out.
 They sometimes play a game, particularly if there is someone in the group who has not played it before.

 They watch the Sun set, and then wait for the first “star” to appear - this could be a fixed star or a planet (these terms are explained later) but in this game it does not matter which.
 They might have to wait several minutes.
 The first person to see one shouts “star” and points to it.
 They all count the number of stars they can see, here it is just one, and then count them again, and then wait for the next one.
 Each time someone sees a new star they all count the number of stars they can see, and then count them again.
 This is easy - up to seven!
-Then they find that in the time it takes them to count the stars another one has appeared!
+After seven they find that in the time it takes them to count the stars another one has appeared!
 On a clear night by the time the sky is fully dark Sam and his friends can see more than four thousand stars, far too many to count.
 Sam is very sad that today so many children live in towns and never see the Night Sky in all its glory because of all the street lights.

 Sam and his friends like watching the way the planets move across the sky against the background of the fixed stars, but with only five planets to look at but more than four thousand stars this is not easy!
 One day when it is too wet to do any real star-watching Sam uses his iPad to explain how it is done.